Neurodiverse Communication

 It’s: straightforward, direct, factual and literal.

-You may be misinterpreting an autistic person because of their communication style.
+You may be misinterpreting an neurodivergent person because of their communication style.

 Videos